Updated August 8, 2022

 Beyond editing and formatting a manuscript, publishing is the act of making a book widely available to readers.
 Arranging the distribution yourself is the core activity of self-publishing.
 Many authors hand distribution over to the self-publishing company that edited and formatted the book, often losing control of their book’s distribution and forfeiting royalties in the process.

 But I digress.
 What is the difference between IngramSpark and KDP?
-They both publish books to retail websites and make them available to bookstores.
-The difference lies in book (trim) size, paper choices, availability of hardcovers, distribution, and publisher compensation.
+They both distribute books to retail websites and make them available to bookstores.
+The difference lies in book (trim) size, paper choices, and publisher compensation.

 Trim size, covers, binding and paper choices